 Pick a realistic time and work on moving it back progressively (if that’s what you want to do).

 For many folks in early sobriety, insomnia makes quality sleep nearly impossible.
 If you’ve spent several hours tossing and turning, you may find your morning routine hard to manage.

-Commit to at least two things that are non-negotiable, that you will do every morning no matter what.
+Commit to at least two non-negotiable things that you will do every morning, no matter what.

 Is it meditation and some exercise?
 Fantastic.
 Journaling and exercise?
 Beauty.
 Until you get your sleep sorted, this is a great alternative.

 As with all new things, morning routines take some getting used to.
 Don’t give up on it.
 Experiment with what works and commit to doing it every day, INCLUDING the weekends.
 (Yes, you heard me.)

 Consistency is the key to making anything work, as people in sobriety especially know.
 Developing a morning routine will add some much-needed structure to your life and help keep you on the path to recovery, health, and wellness.